Watching the acrobatic antics of a pair of squirrels reminded me that Cybis created four of them in porcelain.

-In 1980, after Cybis had been squirrel-free for almost ten years, they introduced the 8” high limited edition sculpture High Rise showing a nest of baby flying squirrels peeking out for their first view of the world from their “room with a view”.
-The issue was 400 pieces with an initial price of $475 and was $525 in 1988, shortly before completion.
+In 1980, after Cybis had been squirrel-free for almost ten years, they introduced the 8” high limited-edition sculpture High Rise showing a nest of baby flying squirrels peeking out for their first view of the world from their “room with a view”.
+The issue was 400 pieces with an initial price of $475 and was completed in 1983.
 The designer of this piece was Lynn Klockner Brown.

 The fourth and last Cybis squirrel was Chippy with Nuts at 5.25” high and was also a nonlimited edition probably introduced in 1990.
 Whoever named this piece was certainly not a naturalist, because despite his long supefluffy tail and complete lack of stripes they not only named him “Chippy” but…. listed him as a (misspelled) “Chipmonk” on their 1993 price list!
 He is shown there selling for $450.

 (An actual chipmunk… in order to dispel any doubts! 😉 )

 I always regretted that Cybis never produced a pair of naturalistic squirrels together (along the lines of their other animal pairs such as the beavers, otter, foxes, cats and dogs) because the artistic possibilities would seem endless.
 But in any case, one needn’t worry about these particular squirrels raiding the bird feeder or becoming destructive uninvited guests in the attic!

 About the Cybis Reference Archive